dantedenzel/ticTacToe/README.md

 # ticTacToe
 ** Pseudo Code **

-// store our game status element here to allow us to use it later
+// Store game status element here to allow us to use it later

 // Declare variables that we can use to track the state of the game as its played